Japan Activity logo

 What is Kagoshima famous for drinking?

-Kagoshima is the birthplace and largest producer of imo-jochu (sweet potato shochu), a traditional Japanese spirit.
+Kagoshima is the birthplace and largest producer of imo-jochu (sweet potato shochu), a traditional Japanese spirit dating to the mid-1500s.
 The prefecture has over 100 distilleries producing more than 2,000 varieties.
 Shochu is typically served on the rocks, mixed with hot water (oyu-wari), or with soda (soda-wari).
-Many Kagoshima bars stock dozens of local brands you cannot find elsewhere in Japan.
+Many Kagoshima bars stock dozens of local brands — specialist bars like Bar Ishizue carry up to 600 labels.
+In December 2024, Japan's traditional sake brewing (including shochu) was added to the UNESCO Intangible Cultural Heritage list, cementing Kagoshima's cultural significance.

 Are Kagoshima bars expensive?